robots-that-learn/robots-that-learn.github.io/index.md

 This is a graduate level class, and prerequisite knowledge at the level of Deep Learning (Bishop & Bishop), and Reinforcement Learning (Sutton & Barto) will be assumed.

 **Class enrollment is capped at 45.
-[Here](https://docs.google.com/document/d/10Ue1Vnsc9asUhDXR-cOjPxOLiELoEtKu0GEJUaW3q4M/edit?usp=sharing) is a list of self-evaluation question for interested students to see whether they are ready for the class.**
+[Here](https://docs.google.com/document/d/10Ue1Vnsc9asUhDXR-cOjPxOLiELoEtKu0GEJUaW3q4M/edit?usp=sharing) is a list of self-evaluation questions for interested students to see whether they are ready for the class.**

 ## Course Format